How Much Is My Engagement Ring Worth?

 - Cut Grade (ONLY APPLIES TO ROUND DIAMONDS): Refers to how well a diamond is cut from a range of Excellent to Poor.
 The better a diamond is cut, the more easily it can reflect light and appear to sparkle.

 - Color Grade: Denotes how much color a diamond displays.
-If you have a white diamond, its color is graded on a scale from D to Z, with D as colorless and Z a light yellow.
+For white diamonds, color is graded on a scale from D to Z, with D as colorless and Z a light yellow.
 The closer your diamond is to D, the greater its value will be.
-Conversely, if you are selling a fancy colored diamond, such as a red diamond or blue diamond, these are graded on a scale from Fancy Light to Fancy Vivid, depending on their color intensity.
+Conversely, if you are selling a fancy colored diamond, these are graded on a scale from Fancy Light to Fancy Vivid, depending on their color intensity.
 Diamonds that display rich colors have greater value.

-In addition to the 4 C’s, there is other diamond grading criteria that can affect your engagement ring’s worth including:
+In addition to the 4 C’s, there is other diamond grading criteria that can affect how much your diamond is worth, including:

 - Polish: Indicates how smooth each of the diamond’s facets are, since microscopic defects can be created when diamonds are cut and polished.
 This is graded from a scale of Excellent to Poor.

 - Symmetry: Indicates how well aligned the diamond’s facets are including its table, crown, girdle and culet from a scale of Excellent to Poor.

 - Shape: Round brilliant is the most popular cut as it best reflects light and creates fantastic sparkle.
 Any other diamond cut is considered a “fancy cut”, these include for example: oval, radiant, asscher, emerald and pear cut.
 The value of fancy cut diamonds fluctuates depending on market trends.